 November Nature Notes

-It’s been very nice to see the leaves have stuck it out through the drought, days of rain, highs and lows and winds.
-The hardwoods are giving a nice contrast to Iowa’s landscape.
+It’s been very nice to see the leaves have stuck it out through the drought.
+High winds didn’t allow the leaves to stay on for many of the colorful trees, but the hardwoods are giving a nice contrast to Iowa’s landscape.

 Most all our birds that need to migrate, have moved on.
-Some waterfowl will be moving through with the cold fronts.
+Some waterfowl will be continuing to move through with the cold fronts.
 Canada geese are being seen frequently flying from their feeding grounds to open water.
 With hope, Trumpeter swans will be flying through.
 Juncos, cedar waxwings, and wintering bluebirds will be found in large groups within the dense shrubbery.
-More and more of the more “glamorous” sparrows will be seen, White-throated, White-crowned, Fox sparrow, Harris’.
-There is still plenty of berries and seeds throughout, so our wintering birds that we enjoy at our bird feeders will not depend on a shortage of food.
-That will change all too soon.
+More and more of the more “glamorous” sparrows will be seen, White-throated, White-crowned, Fox sparrow, Harris’, etc. There is still plenty of berries and seeds throughout, so our wintering birds that we enjoy at our bird feeders will not depend on a shortage of food.
+That may change all too soon.

 As always, it’s a great time of year to get outside!
 A breath of fresh air does the mind and body good.
 More later…